metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment-multi.md

 ## Mint Settings

 The Asset Payment guard contains the following Mint Settings:
-- **Asset Adress**: The address of the Asset to pay with.
-This must be part of the required collection and must belong to the minter.
+- **[Asset Adress]**: An array of the Assets to pay with.
+These must be part of the required collection and must belong to the minter.
 - **Collection Address**: The Address of the Collection that is used for payment.
 - **Destination**: The address of the wallet that will receive all Assets.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Core Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-core-candy-machine/tree/main/programs/candy-guard#assetpayment) for more details.

-{% dialect-switcher title="Set up a Candy Machine using the Asset Payment Guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Asset Payment Multi Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}